-The purpose of the Recreational Vehicle (RV) Fund is for the acquisition, lease, development, improvement, and the operation and maintenance of facilities and services designed to promote the health, safety and enjoyment of recreational vehicle users.
-This program is funded annually from RV registration fees paid, with approximately \$4 million annually available in grants for local, state or federal recreation providers.
+The purpose of the Recreational Vehicle (RV) Fund is for the acquisition, lease, development, improvement, operations and maintenance of facilities and services designed to promote the health, safety and enjoyment of recreational vehicle users.
+This program is funded annually from RV registration fees paid, with approximately \$4.0 million annually available in grants for local, state or federal recreation providers.